Founding and Operation of International AI Doctoral Academy (AIDA)

 AIDA Management Board is responsible for approving the yearly budget of AIDA.

 AIDA academic rules

 A Student can register to become an AIDA Student through AIDA Coordinator, if he/she wishes to get credits for AIDA activities.
 All AIDA Full or Associate Members (Hosts) will be required to offer short/full graduate courses on fair own terms, open to all AIDA Students, and notify the Coordinator upon their successful completion.
-Course credits will be recognized to a Student according to Sender partner rules.
-Students registered to AIDA will receive a AIDA Certificate of Course Attendance (CCA) (possibly also containing a Certificate of other AIDA ET Activities Attendance), which list of attended courses, NOT a degree, after they get a minimal number of total credits (to be defined by AIDA GA or Management Board).
-For the avoidance of doubt, Student degree will always be delivered at the discretion of the corresponding University/Institution of original Student registration only, AIDA not being involved in this procedure in any way.
+Course credits will be recognized to a Student according to the Sender partner rules.
+Students registered to AIDA will receive an AIDA Certificate of Course Attendance (CCA) (possibly also containing a Certificate of other AIDA ET Activities Attendance), which list of attended courses, NOT a degree after they get a minimal number of total credits (to be defined by AIDA GA or Management Board).
+For the avoidance of doubt, the Student degree will always be delivered at the discretion of the corresponding University/Institution of original Student registration only, AIDA not being involved in this procedure in any way.

 AIDA international cooperation

 AIDA will seek active cooperation with any European, national and international entity engaged in AI activities of any type, notably with any national AI network within EC and with:

 - European AI Alliance

 - ELLIS Society – Andreas Geiger PhD program

 - European Association for Artificial Intelligence (EurAI)

 AIDA can act as an umbrella organization for promoting the activities of such entities and networks.